 He might be wearing the wrong condom or the wrong size condom.

 Use the ones which give pleasure to both partners, while keeping away STIs.

 I am allergic to Latex, which condoms should I use?

 Try Polyurethane or Lambskin Condoms, which are a great conductor of heat as well but aren’t good options in keeping STIs away.

 Do condoms kill the feeling in males?

-Most men complain about this and find it a reason to not wear a condom, but he can try out ultra-thin condoms by Bleu, from our shop section, which feels like you haven’t put on anything.
+Most men complain about this and find it a reason to not wear a condom, but he could try out an ultra-thin condom, which feels like you haven’t put on anything.

 Are thin condoms safe?

 It depends on the quality they are made of.